vnali/migrate-from-wordpress-plugin-docs/README.md

 - Tags in Craft have no hierarchy, so taxonomies with parent->child relationship should be migrated to Craft entries or categories.

 ### Post and Page
-Each post and page can be migrated to [entries](https://craftcms.com/docs/4.x/entries.html).
+- Each post and page can be migrated to [entries](https://craftcms.com/docs/4.x/entries.html).
 These data are migrated for posts and pages:
   - Post status on WordPress (publish, private, draft, ....)
   - if a post is password protected
   - Post Id
   - Post link on WordPress site
   - WordPress site URL
   - Post title, created time, author, post excerpt, and body -Gutenberg is supported-, tags, and categories
   - Advanced Custom fields
+ - There is a plugin setting that you can specify a password for password-protected fields.
+If the password doesn't match, the content of that post is returned as an empty paragraph

 Please remember only to delete not needed data after all item migration is completed.
 We use data like post Id, post link, and ... for the migration process.